zyairelai/futures-hero/README.md

 This automation software is purely handcoded by me [@zyairelai](https://github.com/zyairelai) from scratch with my personal manual trading strategy.
 Kindly provide feedback through my email `zyairelai@gmail.com` if you are using my repository.
 If you had modified or improved my code feel free to share with me and we may have futher discussion on this project!
-Distribution of the software is allowed.
-However, SELLING is NOT allowed.
+Anybody may copy, redistribute, modify of the software.
+However, limited to NON-COMMERCIAL USED only.
 LEVERAGE TRADING IS A HIGH RISK GAME.
 PLEASE MANAGE YOUR RISK LEVEL BEFORE USING MY SCRIPT.

 ## 1. Environment Setup